Gastronomy translation is a fascinating field, a combination of science and art.

 Seduce your clients and readers not only with smells, colours and flavours but also with your texts.

-It’s good to know the culture of the text’s origin and the target language’s culture.
+It’s good to know the culture of the source text and the target language’s culture.

 A translator should have a thorough understanding of both cultures and the ability to convey the subtle nuances often found in gastronomy texts.